-It seems our Chord Qutest, ALLO DigiOne Signature and KEF LSX video reviews really pushed back the email floodgates.
+It seems our Chord Qutest, ALLO DigiOne Signature and KEF LSX video reviews really pushed open the email floodgates.
 What follows is a selection of missives from Darko.Audio readers around the world arriving in the past few weeks.

 Thank you for your review of Qutest.
 Actually, I have learned about Chord products thanks to your previous reviews and went along the way using Mojo and then Hugo2 for my setup during the last 12 months.